-Cash, check, or money order only (no credit, checking or debit cards)
+Cash, check, money order, credit, checking or debit cards are accepted.

-Regular Driver License or Instruction Permit (new, renewal or transfer from out-of-state) \$28.00 Identification Card (new, renewal or transfer from out-of-state) \$28.00 Amended/Replacement Driver License or Identification Card \$15.00 Motorcycle Instruction Permit (if you already have a valid driver license) \$15.00 Motorcycle Instruction Permit (new license or are within renewal period) \$28.00 Conversion of valid motorcycle or CDL instruction permit No charge Commercial driver license renewal, instruction permit or transfer from out-of-state \$33.00 Commercial driver license endorsement test(s) \$15.00
+Regular Driver License or Instruction Permit (new, renewal or transfer from out-of-state) \$28.00 Identification Card (new, renewal or transfer from out-of-state) \$28.00 Amended/Replacement Driver License or Identification Card \$15.00 Motorcycle Instruction Permit (if you already have a valid driver license) \$28.00 Motorcycle Instruction Permit (new license or are within renewal period) \$28.00 Conversion of valid Motorcycle or CDL Instruction Permit \$28.00/\$33.00 Commercial Driver License renewal, Instruction Permit or transfer from out-of-state \$33.00 Commercial Driver License endorsement test(s) \$15.00

-The fee for a commercial driver license does not include the skill (drive) test.
-The skill test must be conducted by a third-party tester and the tester may charge up to \$80 for testing.
+The fee for a Commercial Driver License does not include the skill (drive) test.
+The skill test must be conducted by a third-party tester and the tester may charge up to \$90 plus tax for testing.